Home » Add value » From ‘No-tivation’ to motivation

 For example, because a business owner wants to get rich, or because they can’t get a job or because it seemed very easy to start their own business.
 If they have little motivation or only an external motivation, they will stop their company much sooner.
 After all, when things get difficult, external motivation quickly loses strength.

 If something goes wrong, an entrepreneur is more inclined to quit.
 At least you could say he tried.
 There is a lot to be said for that, but he never knows whether he stopped too early.
 If he knows why he is doing business, it is more likely that he will continue.
-Then he finds his motivation deep inside.
-He even may find his real motivation, his inner motivation, which gives him more energy than he had before.
+Then he finds his motives deep inside.
+He even may find his real ‘why’, his inner and intrinsic motivation, which gives him more energy than he had before.

 You see this happening to more people.
 Because when things are going very badly, it could help them to find the real power that will allow them to continue.